 Using our CLASSIC ITALIAN Dressing is our *favorite* way to marinate this chicken, but you can use any of our spice blends to make tasty grilled chicken, but we especially love using our GREEK, SAVORY, SUPER GARLIC, or TRIFECTA spice blends.

 - 1 pound boneless, skinless chicken breast

 Preheat a grill pan or grill to medium heat.

-Place a chicken breast on a cutting board with the thickest side facing you.
-Set your non-cutting hand on top and, while pressing down slightly on the chicken with your palm (keeping your fingers out straight), begin cutting down the length of the side of the breast, keeping your knife parallel to the cutting board.
+Place a chicken breast on a cutting board, thick side facing you.
+Set your non-cutting hand on top and, while pressing down slightly on the chicken with your palm (keeping your fingers out straight), begin slicing down the length of the breast, keeping your knife parallel to the cutting board.
 Carefully slide the knife through the center so that the thickness is cut in half.
-Continue to slice almost completely through the chicken breast, leaving it connected in the center so that it flattens out to a “butterfly” or heart shape—see the top piece of chicken pictured in this post.
 The chicken should now be 1/4-1/2 inch thick at most.
-Repeat with the remaining chicken breasts.
+Repeat as necessary.

 In a large bowl, toss the chicken in the dressing to evenly coat; marinate for at least 5 minutes, up to overnight.

 Brush the hot grill pan with the oil, then cook the chicken for 4 to 5 minutes per side - when you notice that the chicken has turned white up around the sides and toward the middle, it’s time to flip it.
 The chicken is done when it reaches an internal temperature of 165º F / is white all the way through with no pink remaining.